KaiOS: History

-The operating system was first released in 2017, and is developed by KaiOS Technologies Inc., a Hong Kong-based company headed by CEO Sebastien Codeville, with offices in other countries.
+The operating system was first released in 2017, and is developed by KaiOS Technologies Inc., a Hong Kong–based company headed by CEO Sebastien Codeville, with offices in other countries.
 In June 2018, Google invested US$22 million in the operating system.
-India-based telecom operator Reliance Jio also invested $7 million for a 16% stake in the company.
-In May 2019, KaiOS raised an additional US$50 million from Cathay Innovation, and previous investors Google and TCL Holdings.
+That same year, India-based telecom operator Reliance Jio also invested $7 million through its sister concern, Reliance Retail for a 16% stake in the company.
+In May 2019, KaiOS raised an additional $50 million USD from Cathay Innovation, and previous investors Google and TCL Holdings.

 In market share study results announced in May 2018, KaiOS beat Apple's iOS for second place in India, while Android dominates with 71%, albeit down by 9%.
 KaiOS growth is being largely attributed to the popularity of the competitively-priced JioPhone.
 In Q1 2018, 23 million KaiOS devices were produced.